-Picton might be known as a base for the ferries that link the North Island and South Island, but this picturesque seaside town is much more.
+Picton might be known as a base for the ferries that link the North Island and South Island, but this picturesque seaside town is much more than that.
 Lining a harbour on the edge of Queen Charlotte Sound with breathtaking scenery, wildlife encounters and historical attractions, Picton simply begs to be explored.
 Kayak, cruise or sail across the Sound’s glistening waters that are frequented by dolphins, seals and whales.
 You might also want to visit predator-free islands to see the birdlife and flora of what much of New Zealand once was.
 Cruises and water taxis will also give you access to one of New Zealand’s premium tramping and mountain biking trails, the Queen Charlotte Track.

 On land, enjoy Kiwi cuisine on the waterfront and learn about the area’s history of early exploration, whaling and sailing in the two museums.
 Further inland you have New Zealand’s most iconic wine region, Marlborough, where tours will make sure you get plenty of tipples of the renowned Marlborough Sauvignon Blanc.

 So stick around in Picton at the beginning or end of your South Island road trip and plan a trip to remember with our complete travel guide to Picton.

 Let’s cut to the chase; what are the most common questions travellers have about visiting Picton?